peterkhe1999/CheatSheet/OSCP/README.md

 Interaction with DCOM is performed over RPC on TCP port 135 and local administrator access is required to call the DCOM Service Control Manager.

-A collection of various DCOM lateral movement techniques: https://www.cybereason.com/blog/dcom-lateral-movement-techniques
+A collection of various DCOM lateral movement techniques: `https://www.cybereason.com/blog/dcom-lateral-movement-techniques`

 Microsoft Management Console (MMC) COM application is employed for scripted automation of Windows systems.

 The MMC Application Class allows the creation of Application Objects, which expose the **ExecuteShellCommand** method under the **Document.ActiveView** property.
-This method allows execution of any shell command as long as the authenticated user is authorized, which is the default for local administrators.
+This method allows execution of any shell command as long as the authenticated user is authorized, which is the default for **local administrators**.

-Discover its available methods and objects using the Get-Member cmdlet
+Discover its available methods and objects using the `Get-Member` cmdlet

 The ExecuteShellCommand method accepts 4 parameters: Command, Directory, Parameters, and WindowState.